-The proposed permanent rules are not expected to have an economic impact, cost of compliance, or fee changes.
+The proposed permanent rules are not expected to have an economic impact, cost of compliance, or fee changes because the majority of amendments are implementing legislation already in effect.

-5. COST AND BENEFITS OF IMPLEMENTATION AND ENFORCEMENT TO THE AGENCY.
+5. COST AND BENEFITS OF IMPLEMENTATION AND ENFORCEMENT TO THE AGENCY: